IELTS Writing Task 2 Sample 693 - International marketing is sometimes seen as invasive and an intrusion

 International marketing has several advantages.
-Firstly, enhancing economic growth of the country would often promoted by global marketing.
+Firstly, enhancing economic growth of the country would often be promoted by global marketing.
 In other words, it certainly opens new doors for future business.
 For instance, recent studies show that there should certainly a considerable growth in the field of international trade in electronic gadgets from countries such as Russia and China.
 In addition, International marketing often explores inner talent of citizens across the globe.

-Moreover, improving brand reputation of the product would certainly have another plus point of the international business because product brands often gain reputation and popularity across the world.
+Moreover, improving the brand reputation of the product would certainly have another plus point of the international business because product brands often gain reputation and popularity across the world.
 Multinational banks often attained reputation in the current scenario.
-Hence, local brand of the country would probably become familiar across the world by international marketing.
+Hence, local brands of the country would probably become familiar across the world by international marketing.

-In conclusion, international marketing should be promoted through the world for improving economic knowledge as well promoting different culture world-wide.
+In conclusion, international marketing should be promoted through the world for improving economic knowledge as well promoting different culture worldwide.
 Such promotion of international marketing should often possible without interrupting nation own local culture and trade by making awareness among citizen about its advantages.